-In my artistic and research projects, motherhood & family are at the heart of my work.
-I research and visualize memories, ambivalent feelings and powerstructures within themes as sexuality and the motherbody, the good/bad mother, mother-child relationship and maternal mental health.
+In my personal arts-based projects, motherhood & family are at the heart of my work.
+I research and photographically depict memories, ambivalent feelings and powerstructures within themes as sexuality and the motherbody, the good/bad mother, mother-child relationship and maternal mental health.

 With my work I express lived experiences of being a feminist mother.
 I’m moved by the way mxthers from all over the world experience, express, empower and learn from their feminist mothering.